AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/pipeline-setup.md

 Now that you have completed this part of the AEM Quick Site Creation journey you should:

-* Understand how to set up a front-end pipeline in Cloud Manager.
+* Understand what a front-end pipeline is.
-* Know how to retrieve access credentials for your front-end developer to be able to commit the customized code.
+* Know how to set up a front-end pipeline in Cloud Manager.

-Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Customize the Site Theme,](customize-theme.md) where you will learn how the site theme is built, how to customize, and how to test using live AEM content.
+Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document [Grant Access to the Front-End Developer,](grant-access.md) where you will onboard the front-end developers into Cloud Manager so they have access to your AEM site git repository and pipeline.

 ## Additional Resources {#additional-resources}